-• (6 class brs/wk, 4 cr) F
+\bullet (6 class brs/wk, 4 cr) F

 The first course of a three-term sequence for students in the sciences, chemical engineering, and professional health programs.
 Topics include nomenclature, in-depth treatment of major classes of organic compounds, mechanisms and synthesis.
-Prerequisite: CH 121, 122 and 123 College Chemistry or CH 221, 222 and 223 General Chemistry with grades of "C" or better.
-This course includes a laboratory component.
-This course may be eligible for upper-division credit.
+Includes a laboratory component.
+May be eligible for upper-division credit at a four-year institution.
 For details, please see the program description for an Associate of Science with an emphasis in Chemistry.
+Prerequisite: CH 123 College Chemistry or CH 223 General Chemistry with grades of "C" or better.